-The use of cell phones, iPods, or other electronic communication or entertainment devices is prohibited unless you have made prior arrangements with the instructor.
+...Cell phones, pagers, and other personal electronic devices must be off and out of sight in classrooms, laboratories, the library, study spaces, and other academic settings and during such events as plays, concerts, lectures, and College ceremonies...These electronic devices may be turned on and set on silent mode only with the expressed consent of the instructor...faculty members may have individual policies related to cell phones, pagers, and other personal electronic devices outlined in their syllabi...(that) may include penalties for violation...
+The use of cell phones, iPods, other electronic communication or entertainment devices, or laptops is prohibited unless you have made prior arrangements with the instructor.
 An offense will result in the device being taken up.

-8. Accommodations: Contact Janean Reish Directly at 806.874.4837 or Janean.reish@clarendoncollege.edu.
-Clarendon College provides reasonable accommodations for persons with temporary or permanent disabilities.
-Should you require special accommodations, it is your responsibility to notify the Office of Student Services.
-We will then work with you to make whatever accommodations we need to make.
-9. Withdrawal: If you decide that you are unable to complete this course or that it will be impossible to complete the course with a passing grade, you may drop the course and receive a "W" on your transcript instead.
+9. Accommodation Statement REQUIREMENTS OF THE AMERICANS WITH DISABILITIES ACT: In accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973, any student who feels that he or she may need any special assistance or accommodation because of an impairment or disabling condition should contact the Associate Dean of Enrollment Services at 806-874-4837 / janean.reish@clarendoncollege.edu or visit the Clarendon campus at Clarendon College.
+It is the policy of Clarendon College to provide reasonable accommodation as required to afford equal educational opportunity.
+It is the student's responsibility to contact the Associate Dean of Enrollment Services.
+10. Nondiscrimination Policy Clarendon College, in accordance with applicable federal and state law, prohibits discrimination, including harassment, on the basis of race, color, national or ethnic origin, religion, sex, disability, age, sexual orientation, or veteran status.
+It is the policy of Clarendon College not to discriminate based on gender, age, disability, race, color, religion, marital status, veteran's status, national or ethnic origin, or sexual orientation.
+Harassment of a student in class, i.e., a pattern of behavior directed against a particular student with the intent of humiliating or intimidating that student will not be tolerated.
+The mere expression of one's ideas is not harassment and is fully protected by academic freedom, but personal harassment of individual students is not permitted.
+11. Withdrawal: If you decide that you are unable to complete this course or that it will be impossible to complete the course with a passing grade, you may drop the course and receive a "W" on your transcript instead.
 Withdrawal from a course is a formal procedure that you must initiate.
 If you do not go through the formal withdrawal procedure, you will receive a grade of "F" on your transcript.
 A student is permitted to drop a course if he/she obtains an official drop slip from the office and has the instructor sign the slip before the 12th class week.

 Remember, a student is only allowed to drop the same class twice before he/she will be charged up to triple the tuition amount for taking the class a third time or more.
 Furthermore, beginning with the Fall 2007 semester, students in Texas may only drop a total of 6 courses throughout their entire undergraduate career.
 After the 6, he/she will no longer be able to withdraw from any classes.

 If you think you need to drop this course, please talk with me about it first.
 It is possible that there is something you can do to still pass the course.
 Don't hurt your chances for a passing grade in the course by not attending labs or taking exams before we have discussed your situation.

-The last day to withdraw from this course with a "W" is Friday, November 14, 2024.
-10. Student Rights and Responsibilities are listed on the College website at: <http://www.clarendoncollege.edu/Resources/Student%20Services/StudentRightsResponsibilities.pdf>
+The last day to withdraw from this course with a "W" is Thursday, April 11, 2024.

-Biology for Science Majors I
+General Biology II Course Outline: